20 Things to Buy Before Your Disney Vacation to be prepared for fun & save money in the parks.

 I’m so excited to be sharing with you the first of many new Disney posts!

-And money saved is always a good thing.
+And saving money is always a good thing.
 But if you are like me, money saved just means more money for food… which is my favorite part of every vacation.

 Who am I kidding?